MicrosoftDocs/azure-devops-docs/docs/security/export-users-audit-log.md

 <a id="export-audit-log" >  </a>

+::: moniker range="vsts"

-You can get a list of users and groups that have access to your Visual Studio Team Services (VSTS) account or Team Foundation Server (TFS) by exporting the audit log.
+You can get a list of users and groups that have access to your Visual Studio Team Services (VSTS) account by exporting the audit log.
 The audit log also indicates which access level has been granted.

-::: moniker range="vsts"

-## VSTS

 0. From your web browser, open your VSTS account and click the **Users** hub.